flavioloss/Flavio_Portfolio/index.md

 ## Machine learning approaches to skin cancer diagnosis using NIR spectroscopy data of skin lesions
+### [GitHub Project Page](https://github.com/flavioloss/nir-spectrum-classification)
 ### This project is a scientific research developed by a partnership of UFES (Federal University of Espirito Santo) and PAD (UFES's Dermatological Assistance Program) to collect and classify skin cancer lesion spectra between cancer and non-cancer
-### [GitHub Project Page](https://github.com/flavioloss/nir-spectrum-classification)
+Currently, the project is being revised to be published as a Scientific paper.

 ### What was developed:
 - Data Collection: since 2020, a skin lesion databate has been assembled and annotated as a gold-standard dataset for cutaneous cancer classification, using a MicroNIR spectrometer on communities from the state of Espirito Santo, Brazil.